oasisprotocol/old-docs/src/operators/amber-network.md

 # The Oasis Amber Network

-## What is it?
+## What is it

 With the [QuestNet](./the-quest-rules.md) reaching a point of stability, the Amber Network is the next phase of the Oasis Network’s path to Mainnet.
 The Oasis Amber Network is a release candidate for Mainnet and includes all the core features of the network you can expect at Mainnet launch.
 This includes:

 * Fully decentralized consensus layer
 * Staking and delegation
 * Commission management for node operators